FutureTrustAT/ft-at-cc/README.md

 * Java JRE or JDK version 8 or later must be installed
 * The `JAVA_HOME` environment variable must be set to the matching path of the JRE/JDK
 * A certificate key must be available in an "PKCS12" or "JKS" keystore file format
+* An example e-Invoice must be available.
+Example invoices are shipped with this project (filename `example-ebi41.xml`, `example-ebi42.xml` and `example-ebi43.xml`)

+# Installation

+* Download the latest release from https://github.com/FutureTrustAT/ft-at-cc/releases
+* Unzip in a local folder on your computer
+* Modify the file `standalone-config.properties` and adopt according to the [rules below}(#configuration)
+* Run the file `start.cmd` - a new shell window should open
+* Startup a browser and navigate to http://127.0.0.1:8080
+* Sign and send invoices via your browser

 # Configuration